Menu Close

 Apply LUT requires Lightroom 5.7 or later, Lightroom CC 2015, or Lightroom Classic, and on Mac, MacOS 10.8 or later (any version of Windows is OK).
 (The newer cloud-focused Lightroom doesn’t support plugins.)

-2. If you’re upgrading from a previous version of Apply LUT, exit Lightroom and replace the existing applylut.lrplugin folder with the new one extracted from the downloaded .zip.
+2. If you’re upgrading from a previous version of Apply LUT, exit Lightroom, delete the existing applylut.lrplugin folder, and replace it with the new one extracted from the downloaded .zip.
 Restart Lightroom and you’re done.

 3. If this is a new installation, extract the folder applylut.lrplugin from the downloaded .zip and move it to a location of your choice.